-Important Potential Risk 1: Liver Injury Evidence for linking the risk to the medicine In the clinical study, increases of aminotransferases, including ALT and AST, have been observed in patients treated with selpercatinib.
+Important Potential Risk 1: Liver injury Evidence for linking the risk In the clinical study LIBRETTO-001, increases of aminotransferases, to the medicine including ALT and AST, have been observed in patients treated with selpercatinib.
 Based on the frequency of reported events of aminotransferase increased, and their potential to indicate liver injury, liver injury is considered an important potential risk.
-Only a few cases of severe increases of aminotransferases and serious hepatic events were reported, no cases of liver failure or Grade 5 liver related events.
-Therefore, liver injury is considered an important potential risk.
-Generally, these increases were of low severity and manageable by dose reduction or dose omission and resolved upon discontinuation of study treatment.
-Furthermore, in the majority of cases, no concurrent increase of bilirubin was observed.
-Risk factors and risk groups There are a number of risk factors associated with liver injury including advancing age, female gender, nutritional deficiencies, alcohol consumption, chronic hepatitis B and C, and genetic risk factors (Ingawale et al. 2014).
-Liver function abnormalities are commonly observed in cancer patient populations and identifying their aetiology is often difficult (Floyd 2006).
-Potential causes of abnormal liver function in cancer patients include pre-existing medical problems such as hepatic metastases, alcoholism, hepatitis viruses, use of immunosuppression drugs, malnutrition, paraneoplastic syndromes, portal vein thrombosis, infections, hepatic metastasectomy, and blood transfusion (Rodriguez-Frias and Lee 2007).
-Concomitant medications including nonsteroidal anti-inflammatory drugs (NSAIDS), antiemetic drugs, analgesics, or antibiotics may also be associated with hepatotoxicity due to interaction effects (Rodriguez-Frias and Lee 2007; Ingawale et al. 2014).
-Idiosyncratic drug-induced liver injury can arise due to the complex interaction between genetic and nongenetic risk factors which can be further subdivided into host susceptibility and environmental factors and include the following: age, sex and other diseases such as chronic liver disease or human immunodeficiency virus infection (Chalasani 2014).
+Generally, increases of aminotransferases were of low severity and manageable by dose reduction or dose omission and resolved upon discontinuation of study treatment.
+Risk factors and risk groups There are a number of risk factors associated with liver injury, including advancing age, female gender, nutritional deficiencies, alcohol consumption, chronic hepatitis B and C, and genetic risk factors (Ingawale et al. 2014).
+Liver function abnormalities are commonly observed in cancer patient populations and identifying their aetiology is often difficult (Floyd et al. 2006).
+Potential causes of abnormal liver function in patients with cancer include pre-existing medical problems such as hepatic metastases, alcoholism, hepatitis viruses, use of immunosuppression drugs, malnutrition, paraneoplastic syndromes, portal vein thrombosis, infections, hepatic

+Important Potential Risk 1: Liver injury metastasectomy, and blood transfusion (Rodriguez-Frias and Lee 2007).
+Concomitant medications including nonsteroidal anti-inflammatory drugs, antiemetic drugs, analgesics, or antibiotics may also be associated with hepatotoxicity due to interaction effects (Rodriguez-Frias and Lee 2007; Ingawale et al. 2014).
+Idiosyncratic drug-induced liver injury can arise due to the complex interaction between genetic and non-genetic risk factors which can be further subdivided into host susceptibility and environmental factors and include age, sex, and other diseases such as chronic liver disease or human immunodeficiency virus infection (Chalasani 2014).
 Compound-specific risk factors include daily dose, metabolic characteristics, and the propensity for drug interactions (Chalasani and Björnsson, 2010).
 Risk minimisation measures Routine risk minimisation measures: SmPC Sections 4.2 and 4.4.
-Additional risk minimisation measures: Not Applicable Additional pharmacovigilance activities Additional pharmacovigilance activities: None See Section II.C of this summary for an overview of the post-authorisation development plan.
+Additional risk minimisation measures: Not applicable Additional pharmacovigilance Additional pharmacovigilance activities: activities None See Section II.C of this summary for an overview of the post-authorisation development plan.

-Abbreviations: ALT = alanine aminotransferase; AST = aspartate aminotransferase.
+Abbreviations: ALT = alanine aminotransferase; AST = aspartate aminotransferase; SmPC = summary of product characteristics.